euc-dev/ws1-sdk-uem-android/docs/index.md

 Before downloading, installing or using the Omnissa Workspace ONE SDK you must:

 - Review the Omnissa Workspace ONE Software Development Kit License Agreement.
 By downloading, installing, or using the Omnissa Workspace ONE SDK you agree to these license terms.
 If you disagree with any of the terms, then do not use the software.
-- Review the VMware Privacy Notice and the Workspace ONE UEM Privacy Disclosure.
+- Review the Omnissa Privacy Notice and the Workspace ONE UEM Privacy Disclosure.

 ### Latest Software